 The Global Health concentration attracts students at the masters level who are interested in preparing for international careers in government, with international NGOs and health care agencies, industry, and academic institutions.
 Foreign students who undertake the concentration will be prepared to return to their home countries to work in the country’s ministry of health, with international governmental agencies such as the Centers for Disease Control and Prevention, and other health care organizations.
 Visit the Global Health Initiative website for additional information.

-The Maternal and Child Health Program (MCHP) at UIC is one of twelve MCH programs in the country funded by the Maternal and Child Health Bureau (MCHB) of the Health Resources and Services Administration (HRSA).
+The Center of Excellence in Maternal and Child Health (CoE in MCH)at UIC is one of twelve MCH programs in the country funded by the Maternal and Child Health Bureau (MCHB) of the Health Resources and Services Administration (HRSA).
 Through collaborative research activities, coursework, and field-based learning, MCHP students help to improve the health and well-being of women, children, and families, particularly in Department of Health & Human Services (DHHS) Regions V and VII.
 Our partners include: state and local health agencies, welfare and education agencies, not-for-profit advocacy organizations, and community-based health and social service organizations.
 For more information about this concentration, please visit the MCH website.

 Maternal and Child Health Epidemiology